|

 address of this article is

-This recent research finding (reprinted verbatim) seems to support
+This recent research finding supports

-- Peter Gerlach, MSW
+and hilights below are mine. - Peter Gerlach, MSW

 + + +